 Whales Kayaking Trip

-Our Whales! trips are our most popular and longest-running — we have been leading them for 24 years.
+Our Whales! trips are our most popular and longest-running — we have been leading them for over 25 years.
 They range from a one day paddle with the whales of Point Adolphus to a week-long camping adventure in Icy Strait.

 Paddling along the shores of Chichagof Island, northernmost of the major Inside Passage islands, our Whales! trips offer you the opportunity to view and be amazed by Stellar Sea lions, harbor seals and of course, the Humpback whales that congregate here to feed every summer.
 There is nothing like being at water level with these magnificent beings!

 Occasionally Humpback whales fully breach out of the water, in commanding displays of acrobatic power.
 Observing these most dramatic marine mammals adds an exclamation point to any Southeast Alaska adventure — especially when viewed from a kayak!

 Location: Pt.
 Adolphus, Icy Strait

 Duration: Expeditions of two to seven days.
 Day trips are available.
 Custom trips by arrangement.

 Activities: Paddling, fishing, photography, whale watching, rain forest hikes.